-Appraisal Basics – Using Specialists
+Appraisal Basics – Using Authenticators and Specialists

-Appraisers, Authenticators and Specialists
+Appraisers, Authenticators, and Specialists – Oh My!

 Authenticators:

-The job of a professional authenticator is to determine and verify that an item of personal property is genuine or has an undisputed origin based on the scholarly application of past and present knowledge of the item’s identifying characteristics compared to those of a like kind.
-Using the services of an authenticator is sometimes necessary for items that are commonly faked, are of a very high value or where an authentication would have a dramatic impact on the item’s appraised value.
+Using the services of an authenticator is sometimes necessary for items that are commonly faked, are of a very high value, or where an authentication would have a dramatic impact on the item’s appraised value.

 Specialists: